 This activity triangle is awesome!
 It has so many shapes, sounds, and different parts to move.

 Works On: Motor development, problem solving

 Start the love of building and creating early!
 Infants will want to knock towers down, but before you know it, they will be building.
-The soft textures, letters, and numbers are an added bonus.
+The soft textures, size, and weight for the safety of your baby!

 Works On: Constructive Skills, Letters, Numbers, First Words (i.e., uh oh, up, & down)